ericpan64/chidian/README.md

 If you look at the data, JSON A is _more nested + expressive_ and JSON B is _more flat + compressed_.

-We can balance the expressiveness of then nesting through the expressive structure of the `StructMapper`
+We can balance the expressiveness of then nesting through the expressive structure of the `View`

 ### A -> B